RosettaCommons/documentation/internal_documentation/a-guide-to-developing-in-rosetta.md

 This guide is written to introduce a new developer to useful tools and expected practices while developing Rosetta.
 This guide does not provide instruction on programming in C++.
 See other sources for guidance in learning C++.
 This guide walks the reader through

--   [u'Using subversion the version control system']
+-   Using subversion the version control system
--   [u'Navigating the Rosetta library structure']
+-   Navigating the Rosetta library structure
--   [u'Writing a simple application and documenting the code using Doxygen.']
+-   Writing a simple application and documenting the code using Doxygen.
--   [u'Documenting with Doxygen']
+-   Documenting with Doxygen
--   [u'Compiling the Rosetta library and application using SCons']
+-   Compiling the Rosetta library and application using SCons
--   [u'Running and Writing Unit, Integration, Performance, and Scientific Tests']
+-   Running and Writing Unit, Integration, Performance, and Scientific Tests
--   [u'Procedures for successfully checkin in your code without breaking the build or Unit and Integration tests.']
+-   Procedures for successfully checkin in your code without breaking the build or Unit and Integration tests.

 Using subversion the version control system
 ===========================================

+**We no longer use Subversion**

 A Guide to Using Subversion on the Command Line included in this manual contains a subset of these commands introduced in an order which might be needed for a new developer.
 Subversion is a widely used easy to leard version control system.
 For an in depth view into subversion see the subversion manual online at [http://svnbook.red-bean.com](http://svnbook.red-bean.com) .
 Several svn clients have been developed including some very easy to use graphical user interfaces see [http://subversion.tigris.org/links.html\#clients](http://subversion.tigris.org/links.html#clients) .
 The RosettaWiki https://wiki.rosettacommons.org/index.php/Tools:Subversion contains an extensive page on using subversion with several examples for many subversion commands.